Skip to main content

 You Manage Your Own Application

-The I-539 form is not an employer petition, so International Services can't legally review or provide advice on your application.
-We can't answer questions about the required filing fees, filing out the form, or visa status issues.
-If you have any questions about your I-539, you must direct them to an immigration attorney.
-Don't hesitate to contact us if you need help finding a local immigration attorney.
+Form I-539 is not an employer petition, so International Services can't legally review or provide advice on your application.
+Read our tips on completing the I-539 for H-1B employees' dependents who are currently in the United States and applying for H-4 status.
+If you have any additional questions about your I-539, you must direct them to an immigration attorney

 Students and Exchange Visitors